wandering-app/openapi-specs/README.md

 The **Kind** column represents how the OpenAPI specifications are sourced.
 There are a few kinds:
 - Mirrored: Directly sources the original OpenAPI specification files into this repository.
-- Generated: The OpenAPI specification file is generated either using another source.
+- Generated: The OpenAPI specification file is generated using another source.
 - To generate/mirror: Not done yet, will be done through either one of the two methods.

 | Progress       | Organization/Service    | Website | File path | Kind |